mist64/cbmbus_doc/7 JiffyDOS.md

 #### 2: Controller sends the "Go" signal
 ![](docs/cbmbus/jiffydos-15.png =601x131)

-Triggered by DATA being 1, but no earlier than 37 µs after DATA turning 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the "Go" signal.
+Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the "Go" signal.
 During the transmission of the byte, both lines will be owned by the controller, and the sequence of steps is purely based on timing; there are no ACK signals.

+XXX but no earlier than 37 µs after DATA turning 1

 The controller may delay this step indefinitely.
-In practice, it will until it has a guaranteed 65 µs time window without interruptions.
+In practice, it will until it has a guaranteed XXX 65 µs time window without interruptions.

 #### 3: Controller puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-16.png =601x131)

 First, the controller puts the first pair of data bits onto the two wires (CLK: #4, DATA: #5).

-The wires have to be valid between 14 and 21 µs after the "Go" signal.
+The wires have to be valid for 5 µs starting after 14 µs.

 The order of bits (4-5, 6-7, 3-1, 2-0) is an optimization based on the C64/1541 port layout, minimizing shift operations.